nbari/violetear-docs/post/prometheus.md

 c.WithLabelValues(endpoint).Observe(time.Since(start).Seconds())
 ```

-This helps to create the labels using the defined names.
+This helps to create the labels using the defined names when creating the route.

 ```go
 package main